chrisnoonan98675/site/xl-deploy/how-to/use-a-predefined-step-in-a-rule.markdown

 Some steps have contexts such as `freemarker-context`, `jython-context` or `powershell-context`.

-The context of a step is enriched with calculated variables as follows:
+In XL Deploy 4.5.3, 5.0.0, and later, the context of a step is enriched with calculated variables as follows:

 * If the scope is `deployed`, the context is enriched with a <a href="/xl-deploy/4.5.x/javadoc/udm-plugin-api/com/xebialabs/deployit/plugin/api/deployment/specification/Delta.html#getDeployed%28%29">deployed</a> instance that is accessible in a FreeMarker template by name `deployed`.
 * If the scope is `deployed`, the context is enriched with a <a href="/xl-deploy/4.5.x/javadoc/udm-plugin-api/com/xebialabs/deployit/plugin/api/deployment/specification/Delta.html#getPrevious%28%29">previousDeployed</a> instance that is accessible in a FreeMarker template by name `previousDeployed`.